Saurabh Sharma | Aug 28, 2018 | 7 min read

-Members of the Jan Mukti Morcha, a labour union in Bhilai, Chhattisgarh, protested against the detention of Bharadwaj and raids conducted at her Faridabad house.
+Members of the Jan Mukti Morcha, a labour union in Bhilai, Chhattisgarh, on Tuesday protested against the detention of Bharadwaj and raids conducted at her Faridabad house.

 “This is a completely bogus charge on Sudha didi by the BJP government which is trying to frame all Union leaders and those who fight for workers’ rights,” says Ram Chand Sahu, who has known Bharadwaj as a Unionist since childhood.
 Listing her achievements, Sahu says Bharadwaj has been “instrumental in getting better wages and improving working conditions for the labourers in the region”.
 He warns that if Bharadwaj is not released soon, all the workers’ unions of Chhattisgarh will come out in protest against the treatment meted out to her by the governments.